Muntasir101/Selenium-POM-PyTest/README.md

 pytest .\tests\test_login_page_ddt.py --html-report=./Reports/Login_Report.html

 Test execution reports will be generated in the reports folder.
 Open the HTML report in a web browser to view detailed test results.

-# Contribution
-Feel free to contribute to the project by submitting issues or pull requests.
-Follow the guidelines outlined in the CONTRIBUTING.md file.